Adaptable Symbolic Music Infilling with MIDI-RWKV: Results

 \subsection{Subjective evaluation}

-We also use a subjective listening test because the ground truth may not reflect the only reasonable way to infill a track section.
-We did not compare against MIDI-Mistral on account of the objective differences in Table~\ref{tab:mistral-comparison}, so we ran a small listening test with 28 participants on the MIDI-RWKV outputs only.
-For each of five randomly selected examples from a set of ten, participants ranked four anonymized clips (original, base model, LoRA $r=\alpha=4$, and state-tuned) in order of preference.
-All clips were 8-bar infills with 32 bars of context from POP909, truncated to 4 bars around the infill region for rendering with the \verb|symusic| library \cite{symusic}.
-Results and $p$-values are in Tables~\ref{tab:subjresults} and \ref{tab:subjpvals}.

-The respondents indicated a clear preference for the original music, confirming that human-composed music still outperforms generative approaches ($p<0.05$ for all).
-The state-tuned model demonstrates significant improvements over both the base model and LoRA fine-tuning ($p<0.05$), including the most second place rankings of any model.
-Notably, there was no significant difference between the base model and LoRA fine-tuning ($p>0.05$).
-The most common qualitative feedback received regarded minor rhythmic inconsistencies (twelve respondents) and boring or uninteresting melodies (seven respondents).
-Curiously, two respondents described one clip of original music as being relatively boring compared to the generated content.
+Tables~\ref{tab:subjresults} and \ref{tab:subjpvals} report results of our listening test.
+Respondents indicated a clear preference for the original music, confirming that human-composed music still outperforms generative approaches ($p<0.05$ for all).
+The state-tuned model significantly improves over both the base and LoRA models ($p<0.05$), with the most second place rankings.
+There was no significant difference between the base and LoRA model ($p>0.05$). {Further statistical analyses may be found in Appendix~\ref{apx:subjstat}.}